adamblvck/open_777/README.md

 ## The Data

 The to-transcribe data is huge, and thus this website will be updated every few days until all correspondences are covered.
-If you think you can help with transcription, please message me here or at contact@adamblvck.com.
+If you think you can help with transcription, please open an issue and we'll swiftly deal with the issue.

 The correspondence dataset can be found as a json object in the file `src/liber_777.js`, or `docs/liber_777.csv`, but the source of both these files is now hosted on [Google Sheets](https://docs.google.com/spreadsheets/d/1bJPN_gs6USHniUfmWFIACCroOAzOq8jX2XWITclSBA0/edit?usp=sharing).
 The python notebook located at `docs/convert_json.ipynb` can be used to convert a csv (exported from the Google Sheet) into an appropriate format for use in a website, or javascript environment.